shroffsagar/agentic-code-review-and-refinement/README.md

 ## User Workflow

 1. Developer opens a Pull Request
-2. Developer manually triggers the Review Agent workflow by assigning the PR to it using label
+2. Developer manually triggers the Review Agent workflow by adding the `agentic-review` label
-3. Review Agent analyzes the PR and adds inline review comments.
+3. Review Agent analyzes the PR and adds inline review comments
-4. Developer reviews the AI-generated comments and approves/rejects them
+4. Developer reviews the AI-generated comments and resolves any irrelevant ones
-5. Developer manually triggers the Refinement Agent workflow by assigning the PR to it using label
+5. Developer manually triggers the Refinement Agent workflow by adding the `agentic-refine` label
 6. Refinement Agent implements approved suggestions and commits changes

 ## Project Development Phases